JetBrains/kotlin-web-site/docs/topics/js/javascript-dce.md

 [//]: # (title: Kotlin/JS dead code elimination)

+> The DCE tool is deprecated.
+The DCE tool was designed for the legacy JS backend, which is now obsolete.
+The current
+> [JS IR backend](#dce-and-javascript-ir-compiler) supports dead code elimination out of the box, and the @JsExport feature allows specifying which Kotlin
+> functions and classes to retain during tree shaking.
+>
+{type="warning"}

 The Kotlin Multiplatform Gradle plugin includes a _[dead code elimination](https://wikipedia.org/wiki/Dead_code_elimination)_ (_DCE_) tool.
 Dead code elimination is often also called _tree shaking_.
 It reduces the size or the resulting JavaScript code by removing unused properties, functions, and classes.